AliciaBytes/digital-garden.aliciabytes.com/src/site/notes/TTRPGs/Otari - Player's Guide.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the [Occultism](https://2e.aonprd.com/Skills.aspx?ID=11) skill, and the [Astrology Lore](https://2e.aonprd.com/Skills.aspx?ID=8) skill.
 You gain the [Dubious Knowledge](https://2e.aonprd.com/Feats.aspx?ID=776) skill feat.

+---

+> This website uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy ([paizo.com/communityuse](http://paizo.com/communityuse)).
+We are expressly prohibited from charging you to use or access this content.
+This website is not published, endorsed, or specifically approved by Paizo.
+For more information about Paizo Inc. and Paizo products, visit [paizo.com](http://paizo.com/).